 Listening to an experienced sales agent close a deal as part of the onboarding training can be very helpful.
 The recording of successful calls illustrates the company’s communication policies and sales strategy.

-In addition, listening to calls where deals have not gone through also helps trainees learn from another agent’s mistakes.
+In addition, listening to calls where deals have not gone through helps with sales coaching and also aids trainees learn from another agent’s mistakes.

 Any sales manager knows that tempers can flare during a sales call.
 A simple misunderstanding can snowball into a bigger problem and managers can get caught in the classic ‘he-said-she-said’ scenario.